UtkarshVerma/i3blocklets/README.md

 ~~This seeking capability is only available for `audacious` currently.~~

 The seeking capability has now been extended to all music players.

+This script focuses only on MPRIS media players.
+Therefore this script won't work for `cmus`< v2.8.0.
+You may either update `cmus` or just add a bit of code as a workaround as done in this [older commit](https://github.com/UtkarshVerma/i3blocklets/blob/77ec353d01a12539edb3a3b211dd06f275807d2d/music).

 ---